CodeAndCake/Guides/how-to-git.md

 ### 3. Push

-After you're commited some changes, a number icon will pop up over the *Push button*.
+After you've commited some changes, a number icon will pop up over the *Push button*.

 This means that your commits are ready to be uploaded to the mothership (aka *origin repository*).